 Fancy jetting off to Barcelona?
 The final #FlyFriday draw takes place this week!
 Experience the tastiest way to travel with Cadbury Air!
-For your chance to win a seat on the Cadbury jet visit www.flycadburyair.com
+For your chance to win a seat on the Cadbury jet visit www.flycadburyair.com your last chance!
+We're giving away a Family Special Voucher!!
+Just correctly Name the Family to be in with a chance to win!

-Competition, Engagement (#), Crossdigital (website), Brand logo

-Eddie Rockets Ireland
+Competition, Engagement (#), Crossdigital (website), Brand logo Eddie Rockets Ireland Have you entered yet?
+Here's